The majority of events suppliers expect there to be more corporate meetings in 2012, research from American Express Meetings and Events has found.

 In a recent survey of meetings experts that included planners, buyers and suppliers from around the world, 60 per cent said that they expected the number of business meetings to increase next year, according to CIT Magazine.

-However, higher travel costs and budget-cutting within organisations will mean that firms will be focusing on the right balance of cost effectiveness – as well as “experience impact” – when considering potential meeting venues.
+However, higher travel costs and budget-cutting within organisations will mean that firms will be focusing on the right balance of cost effectiveness – as well as “experience impact” – when considering potential.

 Those polled confirmed that business budgets are indeed tight, or shrinking; with 33 per cent saying that they are decreasing and 60 per cent saying they were flat.